kdoore/CS2335-Gitbook/project1-checklist.md

 - **Title (TitlePanel) **
 	Follow Directions in [HidePanel Script](/project-1-score-and-ui-elements/hidepanel-script.md) Section

-This creates a UI-Panel, with a CanvasGroup.
+Suggestion:  Put the TitleText in a UI-Panel.
+Then, add a CanvasGroup.
 The Panel should have a child GameObject that is a Button, it will close the panel.
-Add a child GameObject: UI-Text for your Title
+Add a child GameObject: UI-Text for your Title.
+Add the HidePanel.cs script to the parent- UI-Panel.

 - **Dialog**